janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 Note: 2.12 is the last version released from <https://github.com/janus-idp/helm-backstage>, with 2.13 being the start of the releases from <https://github.com/redhat-developer/rhdh-chart>

-- The updated Helm values introduces a new parameter named global.dynamic, consisting of two fields:
+- The updated Helm values introduces a new parameter named `global.dynamic`, consisting of two fields:

-  - `plugins`: This field defines the dynamic plugins intended for installation.
+  - `plugins`: the dynamic plugins intended for installation.
 By default, the list is empty.
 A package can be designated either as a local relative path (beginning with `./`) to the dynamic plugin's folder for a local installation or as a package specification in an NPM repository for an external installation.
-  - `includes`: This field comprises a collection of YAML files employing the same syntax.
-The `plugins` list from these files will be merged into, and may potentially override, the `plugins` list in the main Helm values.
-The default configuration involves the [`dynamic-plugins.default.yaml`](https://github.com/janus-idp/backstage-showcase/blob/main/dynamic-plugins.default.yaml) file, encompassing all the dynamic plugins [included in the showcase application container image](#dynamic-plugins-included-in-the-showcase-container-image), whether they are enabled or disabled by default.
+  - `includes`: a list of YAML files utilizing the same syntax.
+The `includes` file's `plugins` list will be combined with and potentially replaced by the `plugins` list in the main Helm values.
+The default configuration includes the [`dynamic-plugins.default.yaml`](https://github.com/janus-idp/backstage-showcase/blob/main/dynamic-plugins.default.yaml) file, encompassing all the dynamic plugins [included in the showcase application container image](#dynamic-plugins-included-in-the-showcase-container-image), whether they are disabled or enabled.

 - To incorporate a dynamic plugin into the showcase, add an entry to the `global.dynamic.plugins` list.
 Each entry should include the following fields: